Real-Time Communication Without Plugins

 RTCPeerConnection in Detail

 RTCPeerConnection is the API used by WebRTC to communicate streaming data between browsers.
-This also needs a mechanism to coordinate communication and to send control messages, a process known as signaling.
+It also needs a mechanism to coordinate communication and to send control messages, a process known as signaling.
 These signaling methods and protocols are not part of the RTCPeerConnection API.
 This way developers can choose what messaging protocol to use (ex: SIP or XMPP).
 Google provides the Channel API as a signaling mechanism.
 WebRTC has also been proven to work using WebSockets for signaling.

 Signaling is used to exchange three types of information: